 When pressed, as in the in the TNARS debate, some theologians will admit that Sovereignty is NOT an eternal attribute of God.
 That is a valid position, for otherwise, God's very existence would be dependent upon the creation.
-Just as Adam is not necessary for God to be God (as he would have been if the Son of God were also eternally the Son of Man) so too if the quantitative attribute of exhaustive foreknowledge is required for God to be God, then the one reading this sentence at this very moment would also be a necessary prerequisite for God to be God, for God could not then exist apart from each and every one of us being and doing and thinking everything in fact that we've been and done and thought.
-For if our existence is necessary in His mind eternally for Him to be God, then in a fundamental way we are also eternally necessary for God's very existence, and He then could not be God without me.
+Just as Adam is not necessary for God to be God (as he would have been if the Son of God were also eternally the Son of Man) so too if the quantitative attribute of exhaustive foreknowledge is an essential attribute of deity, required for God to be God, then the one reading this sentence at this very moment would also be a necessary prerequisite for God to be God, for God could not then exist apart from each and every one of us being and doing and thinking everything in fact that we've been and done and thought.
+For if our existence is necessary in His mind eternally for Him to be God, then in a fundamental way He could not be self-existent for we would be eternally necessary for God's very existence, and He then could not be God without me.
 This is a twisted theological perversion.
-Such notions diminish God.
-And they bring the Christian into absurdities like praying to change the past.
+Such notions diminish God and would falsify the valid theological doctrines of God's aseity and self-sufficiency.
+And further, they bring the Christian into absurdities like praying to change the past.
 After all, if God is outside of time, then there is no difference to God in prayers for the future and those for the past, in praying for those living today and for those who died yesterday.
-Christians find themselves battling the same absurdities as time traveling science fiction characters.
+Christians find themselves battling the same absurdities as time-traveling science fiction characters.
 Coming back to reality though, even in sovereignty we see God changing.
 For in eternity past He was not sovereign.
 Yet after He returns "in His own time" as "the King of kings" (1 Tim.
 6:15) He will reign Sovereign in His kingdom that will never end (Isaiah 9:7).

 Bad Translations: "Before time began" (2 Tim.
 1:9 & Titus 1:2) is widely quoted yet in the Greek text of the New Testament there is no verb "began" in the original language.
 And the singular word "time" does not appear.
 Instead, Paul wrote, "before the times of the ages," which is very different from the way many of our Bible versions render this phrase, which translations do not flow from the grammar but from the translators' commitment to Greek philosophy.